sailfish009/openstructure/modules/mol/base/doc/entity.rst

       # select calpha atoms of peptides
       calphas=ent.Select('aname=CA and peptide=true')

-      # select atoms in a box of size 10, centered at the origin
+      # select atoms in a box of size 10, centred at the origin
       in_box=ent.Select('x=-5:5 and y=-5:5 and z=-5:5')

     :param query: The query to be executed.
 See :class:`Query` for details.